yarinbar/cryptop/README.md

 Short - a position where the price of an asset is supposed to go down thus you open it by selling the asset and buying later (hopefully at a lower price).

-**startegy.py - not done**
+**startegy.py**

 Strategy - has a name a signaling method and a signal handler.
 The signal of the strategy is produces based on the dataset that is passed to the method.
 The signal handler can use the signal handler to determine what to do with the signal (for example the signal can be `buy` where as there is no money available to the bot to spend, in this case the handler can ignore the signal).
+It's important to mention that a strategy can use a neural network model to generate signals.

 ## Testing